 1. The Silence of the Girls, by Pat Barker

-Society has been notorious for blaming women for male violence, and that’s the theme of The Silence of the Girls.
+The Song of Achilles meets Circe in The Silence of the Girls.
 Our protagonist and viewpoint character is Briseis, the queen turned slave girl of the Greek hero Achilles.
-In The Iliad, Homer’s account of the Trojan War, a squabble over Briseis triggers the poem’s drama.
+In the Iliad, Homer’s account of the Trojan War, a squabble over Briseis triggers the poem’s drama.
 But despite supposedly being the source of the conflict, Briseis herself disappears almost completely from the narrative.
 Barker corrects that oversight, following Briseis from her capture in a Greek raid to the fall of Troy.
 Women and children are very much the collateral damage of the war, used and (literally) sacrificed by the male heroes.
 Be warned, it can be grim reading.
 However, as an indictment of the human cost of war and the persistent victim-blaming and objectification of women, Barker shows that the mythical material is (sadly) as relevant as ever.

 2. Till We Have Faces, by C. S. Lewis